 They make great architects

 Groundhogs build pretty impressive homes.
 Their underground burrows include multiple “rooms” with different purposes, including a sleeping chamber, a nursery chamber, and a waste chamber (what we would call a bathroom).
 The entire burrow can stretch anywhere from eight to 66 feet long.
-Check out these facts about animals you probably have all wrong.
+Check out these 10 other animals that have real-life superpowers.

 Sleeping is their favorite hobby